Cagriyoruk/RedHat-ChRIS-Internship/index.md

 ## Welcome to My Blog

-Hello Everyone.
+Hello everyone.
 I'm Cagri.
 I'm a graduate student at Boston university studying Electrical & Computer engineering and currently an intern at RedHat working on ChRIS.
 This is a status blog where I will share the work I've done and my experiences throughout the internship period at RedHat.

 [Learn more About Me](./about)